Workflomics/APE-Web/README.md

 ## Contributions

 We welcome contributions (bug reports, bug fixes, feature requests, extensions, use cases, ...) to APE.
-Please get in touch with Vedran Kasalica (v.kasalica@uu.nl) to coordinate your contribution.
+Please get in touch with Anna-Lena Lamprecht to coordinate your contribution.
 We expect all contributors to follow our Code of Conduct.

 ## License